MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Extension-Package.md

 ### To retrieve permission sets for the extension

--   Use the [!INCLUDE[Export-NAVAppPermissionSet]()] cmdlet to export any permission sets that you have created for the extension as shown in the following example.
+-   Use the BROKEN-INCLUDE-Export-NAVAppPermissionSet cmdlet to export any permission sets that you have created for the extension as shown in the following example.

     ```
     Export-NAVAppPermissionSet -ServerInstance DynamicsNAVServer -Path ProsewarePerm.xml -PermissionSetId 12